budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 After reading the article, I found reason why I got errors when I deploy my site to Netlify.

-Code below the reason why I getting the errors:
+Code below the reason why I getting the errors :

     {{ range .Data.Terms.Alphabetical }}
     	<li><a href="{{ .Page.Permalink }}">{{ .Page.Title }}</a> {{ .Count }}</li>
     {{ end }}

-Order Taxonomies with the approach above is **only available in Hugo 0.55 and later**
+Order Taxonomies with the approach above is **only available in Hugo 0.55 and later.**

-Before the version 0.55 you would have to do something like:
+Before the version 0.55 you would have to do something like :

     {{ $type := .Type }}
     {{ range $key, $value := .Data.Terms.Alphabetical }}